 In 2011 ETF Leuven established the Jonathan Edwards Center Benelux, in cooperation with the VU University Amsterdam, affiliated with the Jonathan Edwards Center of Yale University.
-A network of Jonathan Edwards Centers can be found in Germany, Poland, South Africa and Brazil, as well as another US Center in Chicago.
+There is a network of JEC affiliates in Australia, the Benelux (Belgium, Netherlands), Brazil, Germany, Hungary, Japan, Poland, South Africa, the UK, USA-Midwest, and USA-West.

-The Jonathan Edwards Center Benelux is headquartered at the ETF Leuven and will serve as a research, education and publications hub for study of Edwards and evangelical history and develop links with the international academic community.
+The Jonathan Edwards Center Benelux is headquartered at the ETF Leuven and serves as a research, education and publications hub for the study of Edwards and evangelical history and develops links with the international academic community.

 Jonathan Edwards (1703-1758), pastor, revivalist, Christian philosopher, missionary, and president of Princeton University, is widely regarded as North America’s greatest theologian.
 He is the subject of intense scholarly interest because of his significance as an historical figure and the profound legacy he left on America’s religious, political and intellectual landscapes.